Fashion Merchandising & Retailing - BS

-The Fashion Merchandising & Retailing degree program at the Providence and Charlotte campuses offers two specializations: Merchandising Buying and Fashion Marketing and Visual Merchandising.
+The Fashion Merchandising & Retailing degree program at the Providence and Charlotte campuses offers 2 specializations: Merchandising Buying and Fashion Marketing and Visual Merchandising.

 The Merchandising Buying specialization (22.5 credits) prepares students for careers in the fashion and retail industries and is designed to align with industry standards.
 This specialization complements the student's degree by providing expanded career opportunities, and gives students the opportunity to develop expertise in the areas of merchandise allocation, buying, analysis and/or product development.

 The Fashion Marketing and Visual Merchandising specialization (22.5 credits) is designed specifically for those students considering visual merchandising as a career.
 CAD1000 Computer-Aided Drafting 1 and co-requisite CAD1L00 Computer-Aided Drafting I Lab may be taken as electives in this specialization at the Providence Campus.
 These courses are intended to give students the opportunity to develop expertise in areas that complement their major.
 Courses prepare students for careers within the field and align with industry standards.
 Real-world applications are embedded in this specialization.
 The Fashion Marketing and Visual Merchandising specialization is suitable for students who are interested in careers in fashion promotion, visual merchandising, event planning, fashion marketing, advertising, communications and fashion blogging.